engineyard/ey-docs/pages/tutorial_deploy_fat_free_crm.md

 #### To deploy and verify deployment of the application

-1. In the Dashboard of the AppCloud account page, click the Applications *tab*.
+1. In your AppCloud account page, click Dashboard.

 2. Select Migrate to automatically run your db:migrate during deployment.